cplett/cplett.github.io/page/xtb/5-md.md

 $end
 ```

-Perform a new MD simulation with the **xtb** input file you created before, but add a second block to it as shown above to activate the MTD simulation.
-Check the trajectory again and compare it to the normal MD simulation.
+Perform a new MD simulation using the **xtb** input file you created earlier, but add a second block to activate the MTD simulation as shown above.
+Check the resulting trajectory and compare it to the normal MD simulation.

-More information about the technical aspects of MTDs can be found on the [documentation](https://xtb-docs.readthedocs.io/en/latest/mtd.html) and about the theoretical part in the [original publication](https://pubs.acs.org/doi/10.1021/acs.jctc.9b00143).
+For more information on the technical aspects of MTD simulations, refer to the [documentation](https://xtb-docs.readthedocs.io/en/latest/mtd.html).
+For the theoretical background, see the [original publication](https://pubs.acs.org/doi/10.1021/acs.jctc.9b00143).